kevL/yata/ReadMe.txt

 path BaseItems.2da       : these items open a file browser dialog.
 Use them to path Feat.2da              path to a specific 2da-file.
-A check will appear next path ItemPropDef.2da       to the entry on the menu; selecting the item a second path Skills.2da            time would clear the info. path Spells.2da
+A check will appear next path ItemPropDef.2da       to the entry on the menu; selecting the item a second path Skills.2da            time would clear the info.
+These are used by path Spells.2da            Crafting.2da
 --
-path Classes.2da         : these items merely show whether or not a respective path Disease.2da           2da has been groped.
-A check will appear next to the path Iprp_AmmoCost.2da     entry on the menu if relevant info from the file has path Iprp_Feats.2da        been found. path Iprp_OnHitSpell.2da path Iprp_Spells.2da path RacialTypes.2da
+path Classes.2da         : these items open a file browser dialog.
+Use them to path Disease.2da           path to a specific 2da-file.
+A check will appear next path Iprp_AmmoCost.2da     to the entry on the menu; selecting the item a second path Iprp_Feats.2da        time would clear the info.
+These are used to path Iprp_OnHitSpell.2da   interpret EncodedIPs in Crafting.2da path Iprp_Spells.2da path RacialTypes.2da

-The items in the third section above are not as versatile as the other items because firstly they contain sub-info for itemproperties only and by then I realized what a hassle all that is from both a coding and a user perspective.
-And that's when "Path all ..." began.
-But even that became a bother so I put it in Settings.Cfg:
+--
+path Categories.2da      : these items open a file browser dialog.
+Use them to path Ranges.2da            path to a specific 2da-file.
+A check will appear next path SpellTarget.2da       to the entry on the menu; selecting the item a second
+                           time would clear the info.
+These are used by Spells.2da - note that Info for Spells.2da can also make use of data that's groped from Spells.2da, Feat.2da, and Classes.2da above.

 (b) Using "pathall=" entries in Settings.Cfg